For pet parents who love their eggs, the question becomes inevitable—can dogs eat eggs, too?

 “For this reason, pet parents will turn to this nutritionally-packed food as a treat or a portion of the regular daily diet,” says Dr. Ahn, “as a protein-rich food, eggs can help dogs to build strong muscles.”

-Yep, eggs can be a good choice for dogs since they’re both healthy and affordable.
-It’s a win-win!
+Yep, eggs can be good for dogs since they’re both healthy and affordable.

-You should always talk to your vet before adding a new food to their diet.
+- Talk to your vet before adding a new food to your dog’s diet.
 If your dog has never eaten eggs before, schedule an appointment with your veterinarian.
-Some dogs may have allergies or sensitivities to eggs, says Dr. Klein, so ask your pet’s vet what symptoms to watch for.
+Some dogs may have food allergies or sensitivities to eggs, says Dr. Klein, so ask your pet’s vet what symptoms to watch for.

-Once you’ve gotten the green light from your vet, you can start incorporating eggs into your dog’s diet slowly.
+- Once you have the green light from your vet, start incorporating eggs into your dog’s diet slowly.
 “Consider one egg once or twice per week to make sure your dog does not have any gastrointestinal issues afterwards,” says Dr. Klein.

 Here are a few fun ways to feed your dog eggs, courtesy of Dr. Ahn: